OFDataCommittee/mlfoam/CONTRIBUTING.md

 If you would like to share content via this platform, please consider the following steps:

 0. check the requirements listed above
-1. open a new issue in this repository, provide a link to the resource, and write a one-liner describing the content; check out the available resources if you need some inspiration
+1. open a new issue in this repository, provide a link to the resource (in education.md, research.md or software.md), and write a one-liner describing the content; check out the available resources if you need some inspiration
 2. we check the resource and add it to this repository

 **Thank you for sharing your work!**